bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 81°
-- Clear
+- Mostly Clear
 - 58% humidity
 - 10 mph wind
-- 12% cloud cover
+- 14% cloud cover
 - 38 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
 - 0.04 inches of rain expected in the next 48 hours